xypine/tiralabra/documentation/weekly_reports/week1.md

 1. What have I done this week?

-- Did some preliminary work exploring what topics could be interesting based on the examples given, landed on Wave Function Collapse
+- Did some preliminary work exploring what topics could be interesting based on the examples given, landed on Wave Function Collapse: ~30min
-- Attended the starting lecture on Wednesday, confirmed the viability of the topic with the teacher
+- Attended the starting lecture on Wednesday, confirmed the viability of the topic with the teacher: 1h45min
-- Searched for research on the topic
+- Searched for research on the topic: ~2h
-- Wrote the initial requirements specification
+- Wrote the initial requirements specification: ~3h
-- Wrote this report
+- Wrote this report: ~30min

+Time used: 7h45min

 2. How has the program progressed?